wang-q/nwr/README.md

 Usage: nwr [COMMAND]

 Commands:
-  append       Append fields of higher ranks to a TSV file ardb         Init the assembly database comment      Add comments to node(s) in a Newick file common       Output the common tree of terms distance     Output a TSV/phylip file with distances between all named nodes download     Download the latest releases of `taxdump` and assembly reports indent       Indent the Newick file info         Information of Taxonomy ID(s) or scientific name(s) kb           Prints docs (knowledge bases) label        Labels in the Newick file lineage      Output the lineage of the term member       List members (of certain ranks) under ancestral term(s) order        Order nodes in a Newick file pl-condense  Pipeline - condense subtrees based on taxonomy prune        Remove nodes from the Newick file rename       Rename named/unnamed nodes in a Newick file replace      Replace node names/comments in a Newick file reroot       Place the root in the middle of the desired node and its parent restrict     Restrict taxonomy terms to ancestral descendants seqdb        Init the seq database subtree      Extract a subtree stat         Statistics about the Newick file template     Create dirs, data and scripts for a phylogenomic research tex          Visualize the Newick tree via LaTeX topo         Topological information of the Newick file txdb         Init the taxonomy database help         Print this message or the help of the given subcommand(s)
+  download     Download the latest releases of `taxdump` and assembly reports txdb         Init the taxonomy database ardb         Init the assembly database append       Append fields of higher ranks to a TSV file common       Output the common tree of terms info         Information of Taxonomy ID(s) or scientific name(s) kb           Prints docs (knowledge bases) lineage      Output the lineage of the term member       List members (of certain ranks) under ancestral term(s) pl-condense  Pipeline - condense subtrees based on taxonomy restrict     Restrict taxonomy terms to ancestral descendants seqdb        Init the seq database template     Create dirs, data and scripts for a phylogenomic research data         Newick data commands ops          Newick operation commands viz          Newick visualization commands help         Print this message or the help of the given subcommand(s)

 Options: